-Cons of PWAs on Android:
+Cons for Android:

 - Geofencing is unavailable.
 So far, none of the vendors has implemented an API that makes it available.
 Nevertheless, Google Chrome is working on an experimental concept that may cover some of the aspects of geofencing—notification triggers based on geolocation.

 - No proximity sensors.
 The Proximity Events API grants web apps access to data from the proximity sensors by identifying potential physical objects in close proximity to the device.
 However, this specification hasn’t been implemented yet.

 - No adaptive backlight.
 Android doesn’t yet give access to illumination data usually provided by the camera sensor.
 The first attempt at supporting the light sensor was implemented in Firefox as early as in 2013.
 An experimental solution was implemented in Google Chrome in the section of additional classes of common sensors.

 Curious to learn more?
 Here are popular questions about creating progressive web apps with Flutter: